List of Great White band members

 Great White is an American hard rock band from Los Angeles, California.
 Formed in 1979, the group was originally known as Dante Fox and consisted of lead vocalist Lisa Baker, guitarist Mark Kendall, bassist Don Costa and drummer Tony Richards.
 The band's current lineup includes Kendall alongside guitarist and keyboardist Michael Lardie, drummer Audie Desbrow (both of whom originally joined in 1985 and rejoined in 2006), bassist Scott Snyder (since 2008) and lead vocalist Brett Carlisle (since 2022).

-Since December 2011, former Great White vocalist Jack Russell has also been performing with his own version of the band called Great White featuring Jack Russell (formerly Jack Russell's Great White).
-The group's current lineup includes lead guitarist Robby Lochner (who joined in 2011), rhythm guitarist Tony Montana (former bassist for Great White who joined Russell's band in 2013), drummer Dicki Fliszar (who joined in 2014) and bassist Dan McNay (who joined in 2016).
+From December 2011 until 2024, former Great White vocalist Jack Russell performed with his own version of the band called Great White featuring Jack Russell (formerly Jack Russell's Great White).
+The group's final lineup included lead guitarist Robby Lochner (who joined in 2011), rhythm guitarist Tony Montana (former bassist for Great White who joined Russell's band in 2013), bassist Dan McNay (who joined in 2016) and drummer Ken Mary (who joined in 2023, though his tenure started as a touring guest throughout 2022).
+Russell retired because of illness in July 2024 and died the following month.

 History

 1977–1987: Early years

 Jack Russell and Mark Kendall first met in 1977.
 The pair worked together in bands with several names and lineups, before Russell was arrested for shooting a live-in maid in 1978.
 Kendall subsequently formed Dante Fox the next year with vocalist Lisa Baker, bassist Don Costa and drummer Tony Richards.
 Baker joined George Lynch's Xciter after around six months, with Butch Say taking her place.
 After 18 months in prison, Russell was released and almost immediately took over as Dante Fox frontman.
 By late 1982, both Costa and Richards had left Dante Fox to join newly-formed W.A.S.P.

 Costa and Richards were replaced by Lorne Black and Gary Holland, respectively.
 Before the end of the year, the group changed its name to Great White and released its debut EP On Your Knees on the independent label Enigma Records.
 The band subsequently signed with Alan Niven's new label Aegean Records and released Out of the Night in 1983.
 This was followed by the group's self-titled full-length debut in 1984.
-By January 1985, Holland had been replaced by Audie Desbrow, and Michael Lardie had joined on rhythm guitar and keyboards; both debuted on 1986's Shot in the Dark.
+By 1986, Holland had been replaced by Audie Desbrow, and Michael Lardie had joined on rhythm guitar and keyboards; both debuted Shot in the Dark, released the same year.